Ezra-Tech-EB/BAHIS/README.md

 # BAHIS
-This is a demo of Caribbean Agroicultuyral Health Inspction System (CAHIS) for the Bahamasd (BAHIS)
+This is a demo of Caribbean Agricultural Health Inspection System (CAHIS) for the Bahamas (BAHIS)